Five Nights at Freddy's (film): Plot

-At Freddy Fazbear's Pizza, a once-successful abandoned pizzeria, a terrified night security guard attempts to flee from the building but is captured and strapped to a torture device, which kills him.
-Some time later, mall security guard Mike Schmidt is fired for assaulting a father whom he mistook for a kidnapper.
-Mike's career counselor, Steve Raglan, offers him a job as a night guard at the pizzeria.
-Though initially reluctant, Mike accepts after social services threaten to take custody of his younger sister, Abby, and pass her to their estranged aunt, Jane, who desires the monthly custody payments.
+In 2000, mall security guard Mike Schmidt is fired for assaulting a father whom he had mistaken for a kidnapper.
+His career counselor, Steve Raglan, offers him a job as a night guard at Freddy Fazbear's Pizza, a once-successful pizzeria.
+Mike accepts after social services threaten to take custody of his younger sister, Abby, and pass her to their estranged aunt, Jane, who desires the monthly custody payments.

-During his first night, Mike falls asleep and has a nightmare about the kidnapping of his little brother, Garrett.
-He meets five children who also witnessed the crime, but they flee when he approaches them.
-The following day, Jane hires a gang of vandals, which includes Abby's babysitter, Max, to vandalize the pizzeria to get Mike fired and hasten Jane's custody of Abby.
-During the second night, Mike meets police officer Vanessa Shelly, who explains that the building closed during the 1980s after five children went missing there.
-Once Mike's shift ends and he leaves, the vandals break in, but the pizzeria's animatronic mascots — Freddy Fazbear, Bonnie, Chica, Foxy and Mr. Cupcake — kill the entire group.
+During his first night, Mike falls asleep and has a nightmare about the kidnapping of his younger brother, Garrett.
+Within the nightmare, he meets five children who also witnessed the event.
+The next day, Jane hires a gang of vandals, including Abby's babysitter, Max, to vandalize the pizzeria and get Mike fired, hastening her custody of Abby.
+Mike meets police officer Vanessa Shelly, who explains that the building closed during the 1980s after several children went missing there.
+Once Mike's shift ends and he leaves, the vandals break in, but the pizzeria's animatronic mascots—Freddy Fazbear, Bonnie, Chica, Foxy and Mr. Cupcake—kill the entire group.

-On his third night, Mike brings Abby along, as Max disappeared.
-The animatronics befriend Abby, and Mike discovers that they are possessed by the ghosts of the missing children, who consistently mention a "yellow rabbit", who leave drawings of this figure around the building.
-Mike and Vanessa talk in the backroom, with Vanessa warning Mike not to touch the 'springlock' suits that are out of commission.
-She explains that they contain internal gears that, due to faulty design, are prone to ripping apart the wearer of the suit in a moment.
-Mike acknowledges this, and leaves with Abby.

-On the fourth night, Abby is accidentally injured when she, Mike, and Vanessa are bonding with the animatronics.
-The next morning, Mike reluctantly gets Jane to babysit a frustrated Abby as he goes back to the pizzeria and takes some sleeping pills.
-The children appear in his dream again and tell him that he can stay with Garrett forever in exchange for Abby.
-Mike initially accepts, but when he changes his mind, he is attacked.
-After being strapped to the torture device that killed the previous guard and narrowly escaping, Mike is cornered and injured by Foxy.
-Meanwhile, a damaged yellow Freddy animatronic, (Note: Identified off-screen as Golden Freddy.) possessed by the leader of the children, kills Jane and takes Abby back to the pizzeria.
+On his third night, Mike brings Abby to work when Max fails to show.
+The animatronics befriend her and Mike discovers that they are possessed by the spirits of the missing children, who consistently mention a "yellow rabbit".
+Vanessa warns Mike not to touch the 'springlock' suits, which contain internal gears with a faulty design that can impale the wearer.
+On the fourth night, Abby is accidentally injured while bonding with the animatronics.
+The next day, Mike reluctantly allows Jane to babysit Abby while he goes back to Freddy’s with sleeping pills, hoping to induce more dreams to learn what happened to Garrett.
+In the dream, the children offer for Mike to stay with Garrett forever in exchange for Abby.
+Mike initially accepts, but when he changes his mind, he is attacked and injured by Foxy.
+A disused Freddy animatronic (Note: Identified off-screen as Golden Freddy) incapacitates Jane and brings Abby back to the pizzeria.